bleach/alf/README.md

 It currently parses some of the more commonly used apache formats, but it could parse many others, with a little work.

-I am currently not very happy with the command line options, so it's likely that I will change both their names and the defaults in future commits.
+I am currently not very happy with the command line options, so it is likely that I will change both their names and the defaults in future commits.

 Installing